andr-andreev/social-rss/README.md

 ## php-social-rss ##
 Read your social networks timeline as an RSS-feed.
-Currently php-social-rss supports Twitter and VK.
+Currently php-social-rss supports Instagram, Twitter and VK.

 ### Requirements ###
 * PHP >= 5.6